 For example, if a driver did not yield to pedestrians at the time of the accident, this could be strong grounds for a negligence claim.
 Similarly, if a driver was intoxicated or texting while driving, a claim of negligence could be pursued by a victim.
 A lawyer could work to gather and assess evidence to see if an at-fault party was negligent in a Mount Pleasant pedestrian collision case.

 Pedestrian accidents can result in anything from mild physical injuries to severe medical conditions, as well as emotional trauma and pecuniary losses.
 Potential damages include, but are not limited to:

 - Severe bleeding

-Victims who are looking to bring a claim against an at-fault party may request recovery for numerous types of damages.
-Along with pain and suffering, a person may seek compensation for economic trouble such as the payment for medical bills, income loss due to missed work, and lost earning-capacity as a result of the injury.
+Injured pedestrians looking to bring an accident claim against an at-fault party may request recovery for numerous types of damages with the assistance of a dedicated attorney in Mount Pleasant.
+Along with pain and suffering, a person may seek compensation for economic trouble such as the payment for medical bills, income loss due to missed work, and lost earning capacity as a result of the injury.
 Additionally, the injured individual may request non-economic recovery for emotional damages, such as the loss of enjoyment of life.

 What is the Statute of Limitations?

 Victims may not be able to seek compensation if they fail to meet the statute of limitations in South Carolina.
 South Carolina Code of Law §15-3-530 usually allows a person to file a claim up to three years after the date of the accident which resulted in an injury.
 Once this time has passed, the at-fault party makes a motion for dismissal of any claim.
 While there are exceptions to this statute, it is advisable for an injured individual to make an action within this timeframe for the best chance of successfully filing a claim.

 Consult with a Mount Pleasant Pedestrian Accident Attorney